awslabs/mlspace/frontend/docs/admin-guide/bff-authentication.md

 outline: deep
 ---

-# Enhanced Authentication Configuration
+# Authentication Configuration

 ## Overview

-The enhanced authentication system provides improved security and enterprise Identity Provider (IdP) integration.
 Authentication is handled server-side, enabling support for enterprise IdPs that require client secrets, while providing better security through secure cookies (HttpOnly cookies that can't be accessed by JavaScript and are only sent to the server with requests) and simplified application code.

 ::: danger DEPRECATED OIDC_* PARAMETERS NOT SUPPORTED The deprecated `OIDC_*` configuration parameters (such as `OIDC_URL`, `OIDC_CLIENT_NAME`, `OIDC_VERIFY_SSL`, `OIDC_REDIRECT_URL`, etc.) are **no longer supported**.
 You must use the `AUTH_*` parameters documented below.
 See the [Migration from Deprecated OIDC Configuration](#migration-from-deprecated-oidc-configuration) section for migration instructions.